 - If you are a provider, fax a New Appointment Request Form (NARF) (PDF) (DOC) to 206-985-3121 or 866-985-3121 (toll-free).

 - No pre-referral work-up is required for most conditions.
 If you have already done testing such as an EKG, Holter monitor or echocardiogram, please fax this information as well as relevant clinic notes and the NARF to 206-985-3121 or 866-985-3121 (toll-free).

 - Your patient will be seen as quickly as possible by the provider who is the best match for managing the current problem.

 - View our complete Heart Center Referral Information (PDF).

 Myocarditis Treatment Options

 Your child may need one or more of these medicines:

-- Antimicrobials can combat infections caused by a selected few viruses, if identified
+- Antimicrobials can fight infections caused by a selected few viruses, if identified

 - Steroids and intravenous immunoglobulins may be used to reduce inflammation.

-- Diuretics are given to help the kidneys rid the body of extra water.
-This reduces the heart’s workload.
+- Diuretics help the kidneys rid the body of extra water.
+This reduces the heart's workload.